commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 layout: default
 title: Daily Rituals
 desc: How I spend my days & nights.
-date: 2025-02-23
+date: 2025-02-15
 tags:
-  - about
+  - personal
 published: true
 ---

-Some time back I read this book named _Daily Rituals_ by **Mason Curry**, which offers a glimpse into the daily routines of creatives from various fields and how these individuals structured their days to nuture creativity.
+Some time back I read this book named _Daily Rituals_ by **Mason Curry**, which offers a glimpse into the daily routines of creatives from various fields and how these individuals structured their days to nurture creativity.

 As someone who has tried to relentlessly live up to the idea of "a good routine" from an early age.
 The book was peculiar to me, as it showed me a plethora of habits and associated personalities.
-Something I ccould look up to or look in contrast with my own ways.
+Something I could look up to or look in contrast with my own ways.

-The books has covered daily routines of over 160 individuals including figures like Charles Darwin, Virginia Woolf (One of my favorite writer), Pablo Picasso & so on.
+The book has covered daily routines of over 160 individuals including figures like Charles Darwin, Virginia Woolf (One of my favorite writer), Pablo Picasso & so on.
 Which makes it a good sample of habits, to cherry pick and include in your own lives.